Veggies for Planet and People to create 1600 jobs for women and youth in Ethiopia

-The Veggies for Planet and People project has started in Ethiopia.
-It is implemented in the Oromia region envisioning healthier lives and more jobs for women and youth.
+The Veggies for Planet and People project has started both in Kenya and Ethiopia.
+Here is an update of the recent launch of the project in Ethiopia, where it is implemented in the Oromia region envisioning healthier lives and more jobs for women and youth.

 Vegetable production, access and consumption is the least in Ethiopia.
 Recognising its role in alleviating malnutrition and micronutrients deficiency, the Government of Ethiopia has provided due emphasis to strengthen the horticulture sector.